objcio/articles/2014-05-01-animating-custom-layer-properties.md

 @end
 ```

-We can test this using a simple view controller with play, stop and fadeIn/Out volume buttons:
+We can test this using a simple view controller with play, stop, volume up, and volume down buttons:

 ```objc
 @interface ViewController ()